veritas44/WebDAV-streamer/README.md

 Initially, I got a 1TB private ownCloud.
 Great, but what more could I do with it than just storing files?
 I started looking for a web audio streamer for WebDAV, but I couldn't find one, so I made one myself.
-The advantage of WebDAV is that your storage is seperate from your actual server.
+The advantage of WebDAV is that your storage is separate from your actual server.
 This way you can run WebDAV streamer on a Pi without the need of a 1TB hard drive attached to it.

+*But I want to use my local files!*

+Well, look at a tutorial like [this (Linux)](https://www.digitalocean.com/community/tutorials/how-to-configure-webdav-access-with-apache-on-ubuntu-12-04) or [this (Windows)](http://www.iis.net/learn/install/installing-publishing-technologies/installing-and-configuring-webdav-on-iis).
+It's simple to set up :-)

 **Requirements:**